bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Example, Making the Script General." />
 </p>

-I&apos;m going to use some variables to keep track of some things like, well, how many images do I actually have in my slider?
+<p>I&apos;m going to use some variables to keep track of some things like,
+well, how many images do I actually have in my slider?
 I know right now that it&apos;s five, and I could just leave it at that, for image count, but I could just set image count to five.
-It really rather have it actually find out what is the length of my element here.
+It really rather have it actually find out what is the length of my element here.</p>

-Then I also want to find out how wide is my image, and I&apos;m going to assume that all my images are the same width because the slider won&apos;t look right if they&apos;re not anyway.
-I&apos;m going to assume that all these images are the same width, but I need to find out how wide is one of them.
+<p>Then I also want to find out how wide is my image, and I&apos;m going to
+assume that all my images are the same width because the slider won&apos;t look right if they&apos;re not anyway.
+I&apos;m going to assume that all these images are the same width, but I need to find out how wide is one of them.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 293/294. imagecount = slider count (175) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">